Think Like a Mountain

 - Based on a True Story: The "Fragile Creature" storyline is based on Chadwick's experiences working on the set of Masters of the Universe.

 - Bizarre Alien Biology: Concrete eats rocks, which he then breaks down and the minerals are precipitated into his crust to restore it.
 He has few senses other than hearing and incredible vision.
 He can hold his breath for an hour.
 His internal body temperature is just above boiling (and Maureen can't even figure out why his brain isn't getting cooked).
+Instead of crying, he vomits fluid that can dissolve wood.
+He just plain doesn't get physically tired.
 He's also stronger than muscle mass ratios allow.
 A fair amount of this strange "biology" is because his body seems to be at least partly mechanical.

 - Brain in a Jar: Ron is essentially this.
 His brain has been removed from his human body and placed in a largely insensate biomechanical alien body.
 Somewhat subverted in that the body is humanoid, mobile, and fully under his control, but the spirit is there.